antarestupin/Avifors/doc/queries.md

 # Query the model

 Your model can quickly become complex.
-To mitigate the issues of this fact, Avifors allows you to query the model you have defined.
+To mitigate it, Avifors allows you to query the model you have defined.

 To do this, you can create queries: they are simple Javascript function taking the model as an argument and returning a part of it.
 For example, let's say we want to be able, given an attribute, to list every event having this attribute.
 We will define our query this way: